Skip to main contentArrow Right

 Step 8: The user is successfully authenticated.

-WebAuthn and FIDO2
+WebAuthn vs FIDO2

 WebAuthn is often used interchangeably with FIDO2.
 While they are very closely linked, they are not exactly the same.